student-IH-labs-and-stuff/BCNDATA1021/Labs/databricks/Databricks.md

 5) from Workspace, import a pre prepared notebook from this url https://databricks.com/notebooks/gallery/PandasToKoalasTutorial.html and follow the notebook steps, running each cell.

-6) do the same for this notebook https://databricks.com/notebooks/gallery/SparkSQLAndUDFs.html to explore streaming data
+6) optional - do the same for this notebook https://databricks.com/notebooks/gallery/SparkSQLAndUDFs.html to explore and understand streaming data - we can discuss in class

-7) ingest image and audio files
+7) optional - explore how to ingest image and audio files to the workspace

+8) optional - basket analysis - we will talk through this briefly in class , the data is actually now held on kaggle https://www.kaggle.com/c/instacart-market-basket-analysis/data